 Providing resources and ideas for therapies and medical developments for Parkinson's disease:

-The theory behind "Intermittent Fasting" (also known as "Time Restricted Eating") is that if you reduce your food intake to fewer hours and increase the duration of fasting, you will force your body into a mode known as "autophagy" during the fasting phase.
-It is while the body is in a state of autophagy that the body will begin cleaning-up neuron killing alpha-synuclein aggregations, the mechanism of the neurodegeneration of Parkinson's disease.
+The theory behind "Intermittent Fasting" (also known as "Time Restricted Eating") is that if you reduce your food intake to fewer hours and increase the duration of fasting, you will force cells in your body into a mode known as "autophagy" during the fasting phase.
+It is while the cells are in a state of autophagy that the cells of the brain and central nervous systen will begin cleaning-up neuron killing alpha-synuclein protein aggregations, the mechanism of the neurodegeneration of Parkinson's disease.

 The period of eating and digestion is called the "absorptive" or fed state.
-The tail end of the fasting portion of your day, called the "post-absorptive" state, will put your brain in a state of metabolic stress where the body's internal cellular mechanisms will recycle the waste responsible for Parkinson's Disease (alpha-synuclein Lewy Bodies) and Alzheimer's (Beta-amyloid protein and plaque).
-The theory maintains that during the eating phase, the body feeds directly off of the glucose and carbohydrate nutrients consumed and available in your blood supply and the glycogen stores in the liver.
+The tail end of the fasting portion of your day, called the "post-absorptive" state, will put your brain and nervous system in a state of metabolic stress where the body's internal cellular mechanisms will recycle the waste proteins responsible for Parkinson's Disease (alpha-synuclein Lewy Bodies) and Alzheimer's (Beta-amyloid protein and plaque).
+The result of the recycling of proteins results in the generation of amino acids that are reused by cells in the synthesis of new proteins.
+The theory maintains that during the eating phase, the cells of the body feed directly off of the glucose and carbohydrate nutrients consumed and available in your blood supply and the glycogen stores in the liver.
 This is called the metabolic state of glycolysis.
 In this state the blood glucose is elevated, inducing the body to produce more insulin which promotes the conversion of excess glucose into stored body fat.